WormBase/names/README.md

  - [A clojure library](./ids) `wormbase.ids` that is used by the REST API to perform atomic (identifier) operations within a Datomic transactor process.
  - A [command line application](./export) to export the data from the names service.
+ - A [clojure package](./test-system) to export the data from the names service.
+   For more info, see the [README](./test-system/README.md).

 More general code features are:
  - User authentication (against the wormbase.org google organisation)